-Given the current state of the national economy, the fiscal year 2010 base revenue estimate is premised on the assumption that the Commonwealth will experience zero growth (0.0 percent) during fiscal year 2010.
-The enacted budget provides an estimated \$808.2 million in recurring revenues from various sources.
-Included in the recurring revenues are the following revenue enhancements: \$250 million from the legalization and taxation of table games at Pennsylvania casinos; \$374 million from the suspension of the phase-out of the capital stock and franchise tax; \$171 million from the redirection from a dedicated use to the General Fund, of an existing \$0.25 per pack tax on cigarettes; \$100 million from enactment of an additional \$0.25 per pack cigarette tax; \$38.3 million from the suspension of certain tax credits; \$44 million in revenue from the re-direction of revenues formerly dedicated to the Autocat fund; a redirection of funds formerly dedicated to the Race Horse Development Fund; and a new \$1.60 tax on a pack of small cigars.
-The enacted budget for fiscal year 2010 also includes \$2,356.0 million in non-recurring revenues including; \$755 million from the Budget Stabilization Fund; \$708 million from the Health Care Provider Retention Account; \$100 million from the MCare Fund; \$159 million for the Personal Income Tax; \$203 million from the Oil and Gas Lease Fund; \$150 million from the Tobacco Endowment Account; \$190 million from a tax amnesty program; \$80-90 million from a tax on table games at Pennsylvania casinos, which will begin to accrue in fiscal year 2011; \$25 million from an increased transfer from the State Stores Fund; \$18.8 million from the Keystone fund; \$17.7 million from the suspension of the tobacco cessation program in the Tobacco Fund; and other smaller transfers from various funds.
-The fiscal year 2010 budget also utilizes \$3,662.2 million in available federal fiscal relief funds and lapses to offset state appropriations.
+Given the condition of the national economy, the fiscal year 2010 base revenue estimate was premised on the assumption that the Commonwealth would experience zero growth (0.0 percent) during fiscal year 2010.
+The fiscal year 2010 budget provided an estimated \$808.2 million in recurring revenues from various sources.
+Included in the recurring revenues were the following revenue enhancements: \$250 million from the legalization and taxation of table games at Pennsylvania casinos; \$374 million from the suspension of the phase-out of the capital stock and franchise tax; \$171 million from the re-direction from a dedicated use to the General Fund, of an existing \$0.25 per pack tax on cigarettes; \$100 million from enactment of an additional \$0.25 per pack cigarette tax; \$38.3 million from the suspension of certain tax credits; \$44 million in revenue from the re-direction of revenues formerly dedicated to the Autocat fund; a re-direction of funds formerly dedicated to the Race Horse Development Fund; and a new \$1.60 tax on a pack of small cigars.
+The budget for fiscal year 2010 also included \$2,356.0 million in non-recurring revenues; \$755 million from the Budget Stabilization Fund: \$708 million from the Health Care Provider Retention Account: \$100 million from the MCare Fund; \$159 million from the Personal Income Tax; \$203 million from the Oil and Gas Lease Fund; \$150 million from the Tobacco Endowment Account; \$190 million from a tax amnesty program; \$80-90 million from a tax on table games at Pennsylvania casinos, which will begin to accrue in fiscal year 2011; \$25 million from an increased transfer from the State Stores Fund; \$18.8 million from the Keystone fund; \$17.7 million from the suspension of the tobacco cessation program in the Tobacco Fund; and other smaller transfers from various funds.
+The fiscal year 2010 budget also utilized \$3,063.0 million in available federal fiscal relief funds and lapses to offset state appropriations.